-The RT3663BR has dual OCP mechanism.
+The RT8880C has dual OCP mechanism.
 The dual OCP mechanism has two types of thresholds.
 The first type, referred to as OCP-TDCA, is a time and current based threshold.
 OCP-TDCA should trip when the average output current exceeds TDCA by some percentage and for a period of time.
 This period of time is referred to as the trigger delay.
 The second type, referred to as OCP-SPIKEA, is a current based threshold.
-The OCP-SPIKEA should trip when the cycle-by-cycle output current exceeds IDDSPIKEA by some percentage.
+OCP-SPIKEA should trip when the cycle-by-cycle output current exceeds IDDSPIKEA by some percentage.
 If either mechanism trips, then the VDDNB controller asserts OCP_L and delays any further action.
 This delay is called an action delay.
-After the action delay has expired and the

-VDDNB controller has allowed its current sense filter to settle out and the current has not decreased below the threshold, then the VDDNB controller turns off both highside MOSFETs and low-side MOSFETs of all channels.
+Refer to action delay time.
+After the action delay has expired and the VDDNB controller has allowed its current sense filter to settle out and the current has not decreased below the threshold, then the VDDNB controller will turn off both high-side MOSFETs and lowside MOSFETs of all channels.

-Users can set OCP-SPIKEA threshold, I{L,SUM(SPIKEA)}, by the current monitor resistor R{IMONA} of the following equation:
+Users can set OCP-SPIKEA threshold, $I{L,SUM(SPIKEA)}$, by the current monitor resistor R{IMONA} of the following equation :

-$$I{L,SUM}(SPIKE) = \frac{3.19375 - 0.64}{2 \times DCR} \times \frac{R{CSX}}{R{IMONA}}$$ (38)
+$$I{L,SUM} (SPIKE) = \frac{3.19375 - 0.64}{2 \times DCR} \times \frac{R{CSX}}{R{IMONA}}$$ (38)

-And set the OCP-TDCA threshold, I{L(TDCA)}, by some percentage of OCP-SPIKEA through Table 3.
+And set the OCP-TDCA threshold, $I{L(TDCA)}$, refer to some percentage of OCP-SPIKEA through Table 3.